Housing Selection Process

 - They let OHRL know via email that they have found off-campus housing and no longer wish to remain on the waitlist.
 When a student does this, we will refund the $300 deposit as a credit to his/her student account.

-- At the end of the third week of classes in the fall semester (September 17, 2013), OHRL will release all deposits for any students still on the waitlist.
-At this time, the waitlist for housing for the Fall 2013 semester will be closed.
+- At the end of the add/drop period in the fall semester OHRL will release all deposits for any students still on the waitlist.
+At this time, the waitlist for housing for the Fall 2015 semester will be closed.

-What if a student’s appointment time falls toward the end of Open Room Selection—will there be any rooms left?
+What if a student’s appointment time falls toward the end of Open Housing Selection—will there be any rooms left?

 Yes.
 Although students may not get their first choice, space will be available for all participants.